Girish7010/AWS-Terrafrom/README.md

-# AWS-Terrafrom
+# AWS-Terraform
-this will help to create aws resources
+This will help to create AWS resources